bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `insertAdjacentElement(where, element)` method steps are to return the result of running [insert adjacent](https://dom.spec.whatwg.org/#insert-adjacent), give [this](https://webidl.spec.whatwg.org/#this), where, and element.

-[Element/insertAdjacentText](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentText "The insertAdjacentText() method of the Element interface inserts a given text node at a given position relative to the element it is invoked upon.")
+[Element/insertAdjacentText](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentText 'The insertAdjacentText() method of the Element interface inserts a given text node at a given position relative to the element it is invoked upon.')

 In all current engines.